-Our Modulators are True Modulators; they replicate the action of Sucrose on Taste Receptors.
+Our Enhancers are True Enhancers; they replicate the action of Sucrose on Taste Receptors.
 Sweet Stimuli does not enter taste cells but trigger changes within the cells.
 They bind to Dimeric Receptors (T1R2 and T1R3) on the cell's surface that is coupled with Molecules called G-Proteins.
 This causes subunits of the G-Protein (Alpha, Beta and Gamma units) to split into Alpha and Beta Gamma which activates an enzyme (Adenyl Cyclase).
 This causes the formation of cyclic AMP that blocks the Proton Channels, Depolarizing the cell sending a signal to the brain.

 But Sweeteners and other Primary Tastants all called "Taste" are much more than just the four primary receptors and the biochemical interactions they induce in taste cells.
 Although we tend to think of taste information in terms of the basic qualities of Sweet, Salt, Sour and Bitter, the taste system represents other attributes as well.
 We can tell the Intensity of Taste, whether Pleasant or Unpleasant or Neutral.
 Neurons in the Taste Pathway record these Attributes.
 Color, Size, Shape, Touch and Temperature Stimuli to the Brain are all involved in Taste.